Sethispr/pola/.github/SKIN.md

 ## Event Skins and Event Bundle Skins

 > [!NOTE]
-> Each bundle costs 249 RBX, usually 1 teal is worth 2-3 pinks.
-Newer ones are worth 2-3 reds.
+> *Bundles cost 249 RBX.
+Typically, 1 Teal is worth 2 Pinks. or 2-3 Reds for recent bundle skins.*
-> Event seasonal skins are obtained through event tasks or finishing top 100 in leaderboard.
+> *Event seasonal skins are obtained through event tasks or by finishing top 100 on the leaderboard.*

 ### Christmas Event